Caiyeon/flexible-jekyll/_posts/2018-03-29-concurrent-vs-asynchronous.markdown

 And that's the entire premise of asynchronous programming.
 It involves a thread calling a function without waiting for it to return, and proceeding to do other things.

-You may note that the numbers 0 through 9 still get printed consecutively.
+This program still outputs numbers 0 through 9 consecutively.
 This is because the second thread<sup>1</sup> still prints the numbers in order in the for loop.

 ---